Skip to main content

 Students based here: business; education; health; music; and social care.

-Located just outside the town centre, Kingston Hill can be reached easily by public transport.
+Located within easy reach of the town centre, Kingston Hill can be reached easily by public transport.

 Trains run regularly from London Waterloo to Norbiton and Kingston stations (midweek four trains per hour, journey times 25–33 minutes).
 Norbiton is in Travelcard Zone 5 and Kingston in Zone 6.
 Visit the National Rail Enquiries website for timetables and further information.